King's Indian Defence: Sämisch Variation: 5.f3

 The Sämisch Variation is 3.Nc3 Bg7 4.e4 d6 5.f3.
 It is named after Friedrich Sämisch, who developed the system in the 1920s.
-This often leads to very sharp play with the players castling on opposite wings and attacking each other's kings, as in the Bagirov–Gufeld game given below, though it may also give rise to heavyweight positional struggles.
-Black has a variety of pawn breaks, such as ...e5, ...c5 and ...b5 (prepared by ...c6 and/or ...a6).
+This often leads to very play with the players castling on opposite wings and attacking each other's kings, as in the Bagirov–Gufeld game given below, though it may also give rise to heavyweight positional struggles.
+Black has a variety of pawn breaks, such as ...e5, ...c5, and ...b5 (prepared by ...c6 and/or ...a6).
 This can transpose to the Modern Benoni after 5...0-0 6.Bg5 c5 7.d5 e6.
 World champions Mikhail Botvinnik, Mikhail Tal, Tigran Petrosian, Boris Spassky, Anatoly Karpov, and Garry Kasparov have all played this variation.
 This line defends the e4-pawn to create a secure centre and enables White to begin an attack kingside with Be3, Qd2, Bh6, g2–g4, and h2–h4.
 It allows placement of a bishop on e3 without allowing ...Ng4; its drawback, however, is that it deprives the knight on g1 of its most natural square, thus impeding of the kingside.
 Black can strike for the centre as previously mentioned or delay with 6...Nc6, 7...a6, and 8...Rb8 so that Black can play ...b7–b5 to open lines on the queenside.

 The Classical Defence to the Sämisch is 5...0-0 6.Be3 e5, when White has a choice between closing the centre with 7.d5, or maintaining the tension with 7.Nge2.
 Kasparov was a major proponent of this defence.

 The Sämisch Gambit arises after 5...0-0 6.Be3 c5.
 This is a pawn sacrifice, and was once considered dubious.
 As Black's play has been worked out, this evaluation has changed, and the gambit now enjoys a good reputation.
 A practical drawback, however, is that a well-prepared but unambitious White player can often enter lines leading to a forced draw.
 The line where White accepts the gambit runs 5...0-0 6.Be3 c5 7.dxc5 dxc5 8.Qxd8 (8.e5 Nfd7 9.f4 f6 10.exf6 is also possible here, though less often seen) Rxd8 9.Bxc5 Nc6.
 Black's activity is believed to give sufficient compensation.
-White's most frequent play is to decline the gambit, and instead play 7.Nge2, and head for Benoni type positions after a d4–d5 advance.
-However, after 7...cxd4 (preventing the d4-d5 advance) 8.Nxd4 Nc6, the game transposes into the Accelerated Dragon variation of the Sicilian Defence.
+White's most frequent play is to decline the gambit, and instead play 7.Nge2, and head for Benoni-type positions after a d4–d5 advance.
+After 7...cxd4 (preventing the d4–d5 advance) 8.Nxd4 Nc6, however, the game transposes into the Accelerated Dragon variation of the Sicilian Defence.

 5...0-0 6.Be3 Nc6 7.Nge2 a6 8.Qd2 Rb8 leads to the Panno Variation of the Sämisch.
 Black prepares to respond appropriately depending on White's choice of plan.
 If White plays 0-0-0 and goes for a kingside attack, then 7...a6 prepares ...b7–b5 with a counterattack against White's castled position.
 If instead White plays more cautiously, then Black challenges White's centre with ...e5.